rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 <br/>

-## Two config directories?!
+## Two config directories for a single web application?!
 Why though??

 The `config` directory at the root contains all the configuration files related to build - like our application's webpack config or any other bundler that we might use, environment files and other configs.